 The Rambler Pack: SOLD OUT Wood-colored vinyl with a super-limited Rose City Band tote bag, sticker, and special limited-edition rolling papers.
 We have a very limited number of these packs available - and these will only ship from the US - so if any worldwide fans are interested, check on Ripley's Bandcamp page.

-The Porch Pack: In super Limited Brown SOLD OUT and Forest Green ( this color will be sold in stores ) Delux lp package ( see below ) Colored vinyl, sticker, plus rolling papers.
+The Porch Pack: SOLD OUT Tree Brown and Forest Green.
+Delux LP package.
+Colored vinyl, sticker, plus rolling papers.
 Due to Shipping issues we are only shipping from the US -SHIPPING TO EUROPE check on Rose City Band's Bandcamp page.